-Inside the box, developers will find a Getting Started guide, the AWS DeepLens device, a power supply and a 32GB microSD card.
+Inside the box, developers will find a Getting Started guide, the AWS DeepLens device, a region specific power cord and adapter, USB cable and a 32GB microSD card.
 Setup and configuration of the DeepLens device can be done in minutes using the AWS DeepLens console, and by configuring the device through a browser on your laptop or PC.

-There are four 10-Minute Tutorials designed to help guide you through getting started:
+There are three 10-Minute Tutorials designed to help guide you through getting started:

 Q: Can I train my models on the device?

 No, AWS DeepLens is capable of running inference or predictions using trained models.
 You can train your models in Amazon SageMaker, a machine learning platform to train and host your models.
 AWS DeepLens offers a simple 1-click deploy feature to publish trained models from Amazon SageMaker.